 Now that we've shown you how to choose an MVP to focus on, let's look at a few different ways to arrive at an MVP, this time by identifying constraints on your processes.

 For the Wright brothers, creating a wing design turned out to be relatively easy (at least in relation to their other hurdles.)
 How did they—and how should you—choose their next obstacle to tackle?

 Here we're going to look at how to identify constraints.
-There are the bottlenecks in your systems that prevent your organization from operating at scale or realizing other investments' benefits.
+These are the bottlenecks in your systems that prevent your organization from operating at scale or realizing other investments' benefits.

 One way of identifying constraints is to look at your system in architectural layers, as seen below.
 By returning to our aircraft metaphor, the architecture layer might contain three components—wings, a rudder, and propulsion.
 Each architectural element has several features, ranked in order of criticality.
 For example, a critical feature of the wings might include their control surfaces.
 A less essential feature might be their spruce and fabric construction.
 Therefore, the control surfaces get more attention.

 See the chart below for a more down-to-earth example.
-The demographic regulations and plan descriptions are more critical than tax regulations and plan types.
+For this project, the demographic regulations and plan descriptions are more critical than tax regulations and plan types.
 Therefore, these represent identifiable bottlenecks and should receive more attention.

-One identified, the bottleneck can be folded directly into an MVP.
+Once identified, the bottleneck can be addressed while developing an MVP.
 Again, plan to work quickly, measure the result, and move on to the next constraint.

 Using a similar process, you can perform workflow analytics to break down bottlenecks within your operations, whether design or manufacturing.
 Break each workflow down into discrete tasks, and rank each task by complexity.